dsyme/dsyme-presentations/design-notes/ces-compared.md

 I may have made mistakes, please send a PR to correct.

-A final comment: I think extending Haskell with full control syntax (either OCaml-style or Algol-style) which can be de-sugared into diffrerent computation generations may make an interesting project.
-Or, to put it another way, there seems to be potential for a pure language which more natively supports a richer, customizable de-sugaring of data and control constructs.
+A final comment: I think unifying and extending Haskell list/do-notation with full control syntax (either OCaml-style or Algol-style) which can be de-sugared may make an interesting project.
+Or, to put it another way, there seems to be potential for a pure language which more natively supports a richer, customizable de-sugaring of data-generating control constructs.
+A starting point may be to strip some existing notations out of Haskell and rebuild assuming either OCaml-style or Algol-style control constructs.